 — Uncommon post-op complications.
 Before you’re discharged, your patient care team will alert you to specific potential problems.
 For example, cataract surgery is a common and usually safe procedure.
 However, seeing flashes of light or new floating spots could signal retinal detachment — a vision-threatening emergency.

 It’s possible that an entirely unrelated health problem occurs soon after you were discharged.
 “Sometimes people get readmitted for other reasons altogether,” Alper says.
 “They came in with pneumonia, then they go home, fall down and hurt themselves.
 Or they develop a heart problem that was not something they had when they first came into the hospital.”

 The common thread is that you need what only hospitals offer.
 “The reason to admit patients back to the hospital is pretty much identical to the reasons they’re getting admitted to the hospital in the first place,” Alper says.
 “If they need to be at a hospital level of care with that continuous monitoring and observation, if they need intravenous therapies, advanced evaluations, diagnostic testing — then the hospital is the place for that.”

 Outpatient Regimen Fails

 Patients may leave the hospital with a discharge plan that can include prescriptions for new medications for a heart condition, outpatient treatments like physical therapy and diet and hydration recommendations.
-Unfortunately, patients don’t always respond as well as hoped.

 “Sometimes, if treatment fails that is directed after a patient is discharged, then they may need to be readmitted,” Alper says.
 “It’s the same concepts.
 If they’re short of breath, they’re having chest pain, they can’t keep food down, they’re dehydrated: All those could be reasons to admit the patient back to the hospital.”